otvin/compiler/README.md

 # compiler

 This program is a compiler for a subset of Pascal.
 Compiler is written in python3 in Ubuntu.
 The assembly files are written in NASM format.
 You must install NASM via e.g. ```sudo apt-get install nasm``` in order for the program to compile the assembly.
+The resulting binaries are 64-bit.

+The compiler supports the following Pascal language features:
+* Signed Real and Integer variables and literals (64-bit)
+* String literals
+* if - then [- else]
+* while - do
+* Math operations: addition, subtraction, multiplication, and floating point/integer division
+  * When Real and Integer combined in an operation, result is a Real
+* Logical operators: equal to, not equal, less than, less than or equal, greater than, greater than or equal
+  * both Real and Integer
+* Procedures and Functions
+  *  Parameters passed by value or by reference
+  *  Up to 8 Real parameters by value, up to a combined 6 Integer + by reference parameters
+  *  Integers passed in byval to Real parameters get converted to Real
+  *  Recursion
+* Write() and Writeln() to stdout
+* Comments

+Originally, I intended to develop the language strictly using Assembly, leveraging an open-source library to handle printing Integers and Reals to stdout vs. rolling my own.
+However, doing dynamic memory allocation without malloc() seemed too difficult.
+So, for now, I am linking libc for access to malloc() and free().

 ### Current Status: